The Proposed Changes to CGT and Inheritance Tax for 2024/2025

 Steps to mitigate the potential changes to CGT

 We are not suggesting any action must be taken on the basis of these proposed changes, which are not guaranteed.
-However, it currently seems more likely that CGT rates will be higher in the future and/or exemptions could be reduced.
+However, it currently seems like cgt is in the .
 Therefore, those with larger capital gains in their portfolios, or those intending to pass on significant capital gains in the form of inheritance, could see these changes have a material effect.

 As such, it may be a good time to review one’s current position and plan ahead of these proposed changes, especially for higher and additional rate taxpayers.
 For instance, it may be worth considering moving forward any planned sale of assets to this tax year, or increasing the amount that is sold.